 South Africa possesses world-class educational facilities.
 South African graduates are employed in various sectors all over the world.
 For this reason, many people come to South Africa in order to further their education.
-If it is your intention to do so, you need to apply for a Study Permit.
+If it is your intention to do so, you need to apply for a Study Visa.

 If you are older than 21, you need to provide proof from the institution you are going to attend that you have been accepted for the proposed course of study, and that the person or organisation sponsoring your studies will be able to support you financially during your time in South Africa.
 If you are not being sponsored by anyone, you need to prove your own ability to support yourself financially.
 You also need to show proof that you will have medical insurance for the duration of your stay in South Africa.

 If you are younger than 21, in addition to the requirements mentioned above, you need to nominate a local guardian in South Africa.
 This South African guardian must be someone who has been officially approved by your guardian/s in your home country, and you should include their approval in your application.

 Tertiary students who hold the Study Visa are allowed to work for not more than 20 hours per week on a part-time basis.
 The Study Visa is usually valid only for the duration of your studies.

 Students who are studying on a correspondence basis, without actually attending a venue in South Africa, cannot qualify for the Study Visa, even if the institution is based in South Africa.
 There are no circumstances under which you may apply for Permanent Residence on the basis of holding the Study Visa.

 Academic sabbatical and research